Ohio

 Evening:

 Orientation: 6:45 p.m. at Put-in-Bay Town Hall.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 The program is staffed with a birding leader who will provide educational content, a Group Leader who will deal primarily with logistics, and a series of local birding experts who will help lead field trips and provide evening lectures.
 For most of the time, we will use taxi vans to travel to various birding locations and other locations not accessible by walking.
 On Tuesday, we will travel by ferry to Gibraltar Island.
-On Thursday, we will travel by ferry to Middle Bass Island.
-Breakfasts will be at our B&B. Dinners will be at The Crew’s Nest as well as lunches except Thursday and Friday when we will have box lunches in the field.
+Breakfasts will be at our B&B. Dinners will be at The Crew’s Nest as well as lunches except Friday when we will have box lunches in the field.
 Periods in the schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/current conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Activity Note